How Important Is

 In addition to interest rates, you should also look out for bank fees, which differ from bank to bank.
 Almost every bank account charges fees for certain types of transactions and services, such as monthly maintenance, so knowing what fees a bank charges can help you determine how much you’re willing to pay for that bank’s products and services.

 Several major banks charge high fees because it’s one of their most lucrative income streams.
 Research by the Federal Financial Institutions Examination Council found that JPMorgan made $1.9 billion from overdraft charges in 2016 while Wells Fargo made $1.8 billion.
-At Aspiration, we charge no ATM fees, overdraft fees, deposit fees, or debit card fees to ensure that our customers can easily grow their wealth.
+At Aspiration, we charge no ATM fees at Allpoint ATMs, overdraft fees, deposit fees, or debit card fees to ensure that our customers can easily grow their wealth.

 Determine How Accessible the Bank Is